Phone-GWP-group

 It is possible to outsource the management of your packaging inventory

-Reduce (and assist) customer returns during eCommerce peak season
+Reduce and assist customer returns during the eCommerce peak season

-Even if your packaging performs as expected, there will still be returns from customers that change their minds.
-Your packaging can help here, too, by allowing customers to return products quickly, easily and safely.
+Even if your packaging performs as expected, customers may still return items due to a change of mind.
+Your packaging can also help by allowing customers to return products quickly, easily, and safely.

 If your eCommerce packaging can withstand the initial and return journeys, it can help you vastly decrease product damage and unsellable stock.